sector-f/failoverd/README.md

 probes = {
     probe.new("192.168.0.1"),         -- Pings 192.168.0.1
     probe.new("192.168.0.2", "eth0"), -- Pings 192.168.0.2 using eth0's address
-    probe.new("google.com"),          -- Resolves google.com and pings its address
 }

 -- Gets called whenever a response is received